mozilla/androidspeech/README.md

         mMozillaSpeechService.start(getApplicationContext());
 ```

-If you want to cancel:
+In the case you want to cancel a progressing operation:
 ```
         mMozillaSpeechService.cancel();
 ```